PySlurm/pyslurm/README.rst

 	* python setup.py install

-If you still have issues then you could code this directly into the setup.py

 #.
-The build will automatically call a cleanup procedure to remove temporary build files
-but this can be called directly if needed as well with :
+The build will automatically call a cleanup procedure to remove temporary build files but this can be called directly if needed as well with :

 	* python setup.py clean